PARTNER DISCRIMINATION AND WHISTLEBLOWING ISSUES

 - Clare Murray advised a global law firm on a multi-jurisdictional dispute involving allegations of partner age discrimination.

-- Anna Birtwistle and Clare Murray advised a global law firm on the performance management of a UK partner team with a view to minimising the risk of any age discrimination or whistleblowing claims as far as possible.
+- Clare Murray advised a global law firm on the performance management of a UK partner team with a view to minimising the risk of any age discrimination or whistleblowing claims as far as possible.

 - David Fisher acted for an asset management firm in relation to alleged unlawful activities by an exiting partner, including proceedings relating to confidential information, and whistleblowing claims.